sumbach/lkitching.github.io/_clojure_jvm/09_deps.md

 Hello everyone!
 ```

-you can display the computed classpath with
+You can display the computed classpath with

 ```
 > clojure -Spath
 src:~/.m2/repository/org/clojure/clojure/1.11.1/clojure-1.11.1.jar:...
 ```

-as expected, it contains our `src` directory and the JAR files for the Clojure JAR and all its dependencies.
+As expected, it contains our `src` directory and the JAR files for the Clojure JAR and all its dependencies.

 ### System and user deps